FunkMonkey/brief/README.md

 Most current version is in branch "development". "master" should remain stable.

 "BRIEF_1_6_BRANCH" was taken over from CVS repo, but is not up to date.
-Development goes on in the "2.0" branch.
+Development goes on in the "development" branch.